RaghuJingade/swifyDex-universal-router/README.md

 - `address` The recipient of the output of the trade
 - `uint256` The amount of input tokens for the trade
 - `uint256` The minimum amount of output tokens the user wants
-- `bytes` The UniswapV3 path you want to trade along
+- `bytes` The Swifydex path you want to trade along
 - `bool` A flag for whether the input funds should come from the caller (through Permit2) or whether the funds are already in the UniversalRouter

 Whereas in contrast `CRYPTOPUNKS` has just 3 parameters encoded: